New York CityPASS

 • it’s great for museum lovers

-• three attractions are preselected, whether you want to visit them or not
+• two attractions are preselected, whether you want to visit them or not

 • you are limited in choosing your remaining three attractions